Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Scalar case

 Finally, we consider the case in which the radius of the scalar field oscillates.
 As in Eq.~\eqref{Eq: scalar_alternating_EB}, we consider the alternating background magnetic field and assume the background electric field vanishes.
 Moreover, we ignore the plasma effect for simplicity.
 Substituting Eqs.~\eqref{Eq: scalar_alternating_EB} and \eqref{Eq: bkgscalar2} into Eqs.~\eqref{Eq: charge_elemag_scalar1} and \eqref{Eq: 3current_elemag_scalar1}, the charge density and current are expressed as

 We note that in Eq.~\eqref{current density-oscillation-pure scalar}, $\delta_R = 0$ leads to the current density in the case of the constant magnetic field, where the frequency of the alternating magnetic field mimics the role of the frequency of the oscillating scalar field in Eq.~\eqref{current density-constant-pure scalar}.
-Consequently, the generated EM radiation has the same characteristics as the case of a constant magnetic field, in which $\omega_{p}$ is negligible.
-We cannot obtain the analytic form of the time-averaged radiated power for $\delta_R \ll 1$, and we will discuss the numerical results in Sec.~V.
+Consequently, the generated EM radiation has the same characteristics as in the case of a constant magnetic field, where $\omega_{p}$ is negligible.
+Because in the current setup, we cannot obtain the analytic form of the time-averaged radiated power for $\delta_R \ll 1$, we will show the numerical results in Sec.~5.